johngouk/scienceoxford-project2025/README.md

 * a bunch of sensors, to be decided
 	* this one is using 2x DS18B20s on a single pin
 	* the target one is a ENS160/AHT21 combo on a single dev board
-* an LCD, which shows various values etc. as most recenlyt coded e.g.
+* an LCD, which shows various values etc. as most recently coded e.g.
 	* IP address
-	* alternately GC mem_free, and sensor output
+	* Sensor output
 * a webserver, with all the html/js/css loaded on to the ESP32
 * one or more Buttons, which could include
 	* change the display